 - Slow Fashion: Where and How to Start

 What are your experiences with capsule wardrobes?
 Do you have a favorite method?
-And what are your biggest learnings?
-Please share your thoughts in the comments below!
+What are your biggest learnings?
+Let us know!